 Mission

-The Greater Cleveland LGBTQ+ Community Needs Assessment aims to identify and address the most pressing needs of the LGBTQ+ community in the Greater Cleveland area through a comprehensive and inclusive community-led study.
+The Northeast Ohio LGBTQ+ Community Needs Assessment initiatives aim to identify and address the most pressing needs of LGBTQ+ communities across Northeast Ohio through a comprehensive, inclusive, and community-led series of studies.

 Vision

-Our vision is to create a better future for the LGBTQ+ community in Greater Cleveland by understanding their unique needs and working towards addressing them through community-led recommendations and partnerships.
-We also aim to expand this initiative beyond Northeast Ohio and become a national assessment for the LGBTQ+ community.
+Our vision is to create a healthier, safer, and more equitable future for LGBTQ+ communities across Northeast Ohio by understanding the unique needs of community members and working collaboratively toward solutions through community-driven recommendations, partnerships, and investment.
+We also envision expanding this initiative beyond Northeast Ohio to become a statewide and eventually national model for LGBTQ+ community needs assessment and action.

 Purpose